How To Hit The Centre Of A Fence Every Time

 Jump 4 joy wishing well horse jumping over xc fence

-Struggling to hit the centre of your fence, when jumping?
+Struggling to hit the centre of your fence when jumping?
 It’s a common mistake riders encounter, putting crucial seconds on the clock, risking faults, and compromising the effectiveness of their jump.
 However, we’re here to make sure you’re always on target with advice on how to hit the centre of a fence every time!

 Straight From the Get Go…

 If your struggling with speed and tempo on the approach, lay some poles out in front of a fence.
-This will might help to bring your horse back to you a bit and assist in tempo maintenance.
+This might help to bring your horse back to you a bit and assist in tempo maintenance.
 Poles in front of a fence can also work to guide to the centre of a fence.

 Practice Makes Perfect